 The most widely used organic coated steel rebars are fusion-bonded-epoxy (FBE) coated steel rebar and polymer coating modified by cementitious systems.
 In India, one of the most commonly used polymer coating modified by the cementitious system is cement-polymer-composite (CPC) coated steel rebars.
 The FBE coating is epoxy-based polymer applied in the manufacturing unit and expected to insulate the substrate steel from the atmosphere (moisture, oxygen, chlorides) and delay the initiation of corrosion.
 On the other hand, CPC coating is an acrylic-based polymer applied at the construction sites on sand-blasted steel rebars.
-The corrosion prevention mechanisms for both are to (i) insulate the substrate steel and environment, (ii) limiting cathodic sites, and (c) limit oxygen supply to the steel surface.
+The corrosion prevention mechanisms for both are to (i) insulate the substrate steel surface.
 Figure 2.8 shows the relative costs of each of these steels for the year 2010.
 Note that the cost of these steels can vary with time, and it also depends on the demand of each of these steels.
-This thesis focuses on the performance of organic coated steel, which is discussed in detail next.
+This thesis focusses on the performance of organic coated steel, which is discussed in detail next.